Comprehensive Eye Exams vs. Routine Vision Exams

 An ophthalmic assistant or technician will document any medical or family history and current symptoms, then perform a number of tests to check pressure, muscle function, and dryness, among quite a few other things.
 He or she will also perform the refractometry, a guide to your current glasses prescription.
 If you have medical eye conditions or are at risk, the doctor may authorize additional tests.
 Depending on your eye health, the technician portion can take 20-45 minutes.

 As you can see, our comprehensive medical eye exams involve quite a lot of steps!
 But they are also different from any other kind of doctor visit, so I want to talk a little bit about what they are not.
-And then we’ll talk about why we do it this way.

 What our Comprehensive Eye Exam is not: